-BMA 3a, 3b and 3c were stocked with smolt in Spring 2020.
-One spring treatment with a hydrogen peroxide product occurred in March but two others didn't occur until early May.
-Salmosan treatments did not start unitl early August and continued into min-December (ten total).
-There were no therpeutant treatments in 3b.
-2016-2021 TREND ANALYSIS The following graph provides data on the mean number of adult female sea lice in New Brunswick since 2016.
+BMA 3a, 3b and 3c were stocked in 2020 and were being harvested and fallowed in 2022.
+There were fish in 3a only until early August, and there were two Salmosan treatments at those farms in May.
+2017-2022 TREND ANALYSIS The following graph provides data on the mean number of adult female sea lice in New Brunswick since 2017.

-Figure 4: Average number of adult female Lepeoptherius salmonis sea lice per BMA from 2016-2021 SUMMARY AND RECOMMENDATIONS

-This report shows the industry has been effective overall in mitigating the impacts of sea lice populuations even as uncontrollable climate change effects (e.g., prolonged warm waters), continue to make this challenging.
+Figure 4: Average number of adult female Lepeophtheirus salmonis sea lice from 2017-2022 SUMMARY AND RECOMMENDATIONS This report shows the industry has been effective overall in mitigating the impacts of sea lice populations even as uncontrollable climate change effects (e.g., prolonged warm waters), continue to make this challenging.
 There is a recognized ongoing need to access more proactive tools to ensure the industry can continue to have a minimal environmental footprint.
-These tools can only be developed through continued research that supports the development of more nonchemical management options such as the use of cleaner fish, warm water showers and sea lice retention filters.
-Research and monitoring is also critical to the approvals of new sea lice medicines and vaccines.
+These tools can only be developed through continued research that supports the development of more non-chemical management options such as the use of cleaner fish, warm water showers and sea lice retention filters.
+Research and monitoring are also critical to the approvals of new sea lice medicines and vaccines.
 Additionally, sea lice inhibitors in new feed formulations and vaccines offer great promise but require regulatory changes to access new feed ingredients.
 While the use of medicines and therapeutants is not necessarily the first or only option evaluated to treat for sea lice, access to a range of products available and approved for use in other countries that are exported to Canadian consumers, must also be supported domestically.
-The access to a more full suite of tools would alter the graphs and ensure fewer and smaller peaks in lice number by having access to a variety of products with less ecological impacts.
-Incorporated in an operational integrated pest management plan, this would increase production with fewer fish losses which would relate to increased socio-economic benefits in coastal communities through the Atlantic region.
-Accessing new tools through support of new research and advocating Health Canada designate appropriate resources to process applications in a timely and secure manner remain priorities for ACFFA.

-Aquaculture Bay Management Areas of New Brunswick
+The access to a fuller suite of tools would alter the graphs and ensure even fewer and smaller peaks in lice number by having access to a variety of products with less ecological impacts.
+Incorporated in an operational integrated pest management plan, this would increase production with fewer fish losses which would translate to increased socio-economic benefits in coastal communities through the Atlantic region.
+Accessing new tools through support of new research and advocating that Health Canada designate appropriate resources to process applications in a timely and secure manner remain priorities for ACFFA.
+APPENDIX A Aquaculture Bay Management Areas of New Brunswick